-If, at any time after agreeing to participate, you change your mind about being involved with this study, you are free to withdraw without giving a reason.
-If you withdraw, we would not usually perform any more research procedures, although occasionally we might need to offer a follow up visit for safety purposes (for example, to check the injection site or a blood result).
-You would not be penalised in any way for your decision.
-Unless you state otherwise, any samples taken whilst you have been in the study will continue to be stored and used for the research detailed above.
-You are free to request that the samples are destroyed at any time during or after the study.
-If you choose to withdraw from the trial, your standard medical care will not be affected.
+If, at any time after agreeing to participate, your child changes their mind about being involved with this study, they are free to withdraw without giving a reason.
+If your child withdraws, we would not usually perform any more research procedures, although occasionally we might need to offer a follow up visit for safety purposes (for example, to check the injection site or a blood result).
+Your child would not be penalised in any way for their decision.
+Unless you request otherwise, any samples taken whilst your child has been in the study will continue to be stored and used for the research detailed above.
+You or your child can request that the samples are destroyed at any time during or after the study.
+If your child chooses to withdraw from the trial, your child's standard medical care will not be affected.

-19. What if something goes wrong?
+20. What if something goes wrong?

-The investigators recognise the important contribution that volunteers make to medical research and make every effort to ensure your safety and well-being.
-The University of Oxford, as the research Sponsor, has arrangements in place in the unlikely event that you suffer any harm as a direct consequence of participation in this trial.
+The investigators recognise the important contribution that volunteers make to medical research, and make every effort to ensure your safety and well-being.
+The University of Oxford, as the research Sponsor, has arrangements in place in the unlikely event that your child suffers any harm as a direct consequence of participation in this trial.

-In the event of harm being suffered, while the Sponsor will cooperate with any claim, you may wish to seek independent legal advice to ensure that you are properly represented in pursuing any complaint.
-The study doctor can advise you of further action and refer you to a doctor within the NHS for treatment, if necessary.
-NHS indemnity operates in respect of the clinical treatment which may be provided if you need to be admitted to hospital.
+In the event of harm being suffered, while the Sponsor will cooperate with any claim, you may wish to seek independent legal advice to ensure that your child is properly represented in pursuing any complaint.
+The study doctor can advise you of further action and refer your child to a doctor within the NHS for treatment, if necessary.
+NHS indemnity operates in respect of the clinical treatment which may be provided if your child needs to be admitted to hospital.

-20. What if I wish to complain?
+21. What if I wish to complain?

-If you wish to complain about any aspect of the way in which you have been approached or treated during the course of this study, you should contact the research investigators who will do their best to address your concerns.
-You can contact us by e-mail at cov3@sgul.ac.uk.
-Alternatively, you may contact the University of Oxford Research Governance, Ethics and Assurance team (RGEA) office on 01865 616480, or the head of RGEA at ctrg@admin.ox.ac.uk.
+If you wish to complain about any aspect of the way in which you or your child have been approached or treated during the course of this study, you should contact the research investigators who will do their best to address your concerns.
+You can contact us by e-mail at COMCOV3.HCRW@wales.nhs.uk.
+Alternatively, you may contact the University of Oxford Research Governance, Ethics & Assurance team(RGEA) office on 01865 616480, or the head of RGEA at ctrg@admin.ox.ac.uk.

-21. Would my taking part in this trial be kept confidential?
+22. Would my child's taking part in this trial be kept confidential?

 All information collected about you during the course of the research will be coded with a study number and kept confidential.
-The information is available to the study team, authorised collaborators, ethical review committees, St George's University Hospitals NHS Foundation Trust, government regulatory agencies and the Sponsor (University of Oxford), who can ask to access the trial data.
+The information is available to the study team, authorised collaborators, ethical review committees, Cardiff and Vale University Health Board, government regulatory agencies and the Sponsor (University of Oxford), who can ask to access the trial data.
 Responsible independent monitors may be given access to data for monitoring and/or audit of the trial to ensure we are complying with regulations.
 They are bound by the same confidentiality rules.